elastos/Elastos/SPV/README.md

 > `service` is the SPV (Simplified Payment Verification) service running background, communicating with the Elastos peer to peer network and keep updating with the blockchain of Elastos digital currency.

-> `ela-wallet` is the command line user interface to communicate with the SPV service, witch can create accounts, build sign or send a transaction, or check your account balance.
+> `ela-wallet` is the command line user interface to communicate with the SPV service, which can create accounts, build sign or send a transaction, or check your account balance.

 ## Run on Mac